 How Much Does Air Conditioning Service Cost?

-Not only does air conditioning help you to stay comfortable, it’s also crucial for your health during the heat of summer.
-Unfortunately, when the cool air suddenly isn’t blowing or your AC won’t start up at all, you’re not in a position to call around for more than a couple days.
+Not only does your air conditioner make you comfortable, it’s also crucial for your health during the heat of summer.
+For that reason, when the chilly air stops blowing or your AC won’t turn on at all, you’re don’t have time to look around for several days.

-When your air conditioning dies in the heat of the summer, you might not have time to call around for competing quotes or research how much you may have to pay.
-Not having an idea how much you can expect to pay when the air conditioning service technician arrives can be intimidating, so we’re here with some price ranges on some basic services so you won’t be shocked when Knochelmann Service Experts shows up to get you cool and comfortable again.
+When your air conditioning dies in the extreme temperatures of the summer, you might not have time to look around for competing quotes or research how much you may have to pay.
+Not having an idea how much it may cost when the air conditioner service technician knocks on your door can be scary, so we’re here to show you a few price ranges on some basic services so you won’t be shocked when Service Experts Heating, Air Conditioning & Plumbing arrives to get you up and running again.

 - Refrigerant Leak Detection & Repair: $150 - $500